hmcts/finrem-case-orchestration-service/README.md

     ./gradlew bootRun
 ```

-The application will start locally on `http://localhost:9000`
+The application will start locally on: `http://localhost:9000`

-**API documentation**
+### API documentation

-API documentation is provided with Swagger:
+API documentation is provided with Swagger.
+This is available locally at: `http://localhost:9000/swagger-ui.html`
- - `http://localhost:9000/swagger-ui.html` - UI to interact with the API resources

 ## Docker container